-The Company established an environmental policy in 2008.
-The environmental policy affirms the Company's commitment to environmental protection.
 The Company monitors its operations to ensure that it complies with all applicable environmental requirements, and takes actions to prevent and correct problems if needed.
 Closure and reclamation liability results from the development, construction and ordinary operation of mining property, plant and equipment and from environmental regulations set by regulatory authorities.
 The liability includes costs related to removal and/or demolition of mine equipment, buildings and other infrastructure, removing contaminated soil, protection of abandoned pits and re-vegetation.

-At December 31, 2015, the Company had a provision for closure and reclamation liability of \$208,992 (December 31, 2014 - \$173,363).
+At December 31, 2016, the Company had a provision for closure and reclamation liability of \$242,347 (December 31, 2015 - \$208,992).
 The fair value of the closure and reclamation liability is estimated using a present value technique and is based on existing laws, contracts or other policies and current technology and conditions (Note 17 to the Annual Financial Statements).